 Where an association represents a binary verb concept, a link of the association within an SBVR Content model represents a fact of that binary verb concept.
 The absence of a link implies nothing.
 There are no defaults.

 Rationale

-Partitive verb concepts are shown in figures as UML shared aggregation, which is not supported by MOF 2.0.
 All association ends in the SBVR XMI metamodel are noncomposite.

 MOF Attributes for SBVR Roles of Verb Concepts

 MOF Elements of the SBVR XMI Metamodel